quinn-rs/quinn/docs/book/src/quinn/data-transfer.md

 Multiplexing is the act of combining data from multiple streams into a single stream.
 This can have a significant positive effect on the performance of the application.
-QUIC it itself does not perform multiplexing instead it gives the programmer full control over this process.
+With QUIC, the programmer is in full control over the stream allocation.

 ## Stream Types